 What I’m trying to say is that you don’t want to perform multi-joint compound lifts such as a squat, deadlift, or barbell bench press to failure as the risk of injury is too high.

 - Extra fatigue

 Training to failure on a regular basis can generate too much fatigue5.
-So much hat you can compromise an ability to perform your best in the following exercises and/or workouts.
+So much that you can compromise your ability to perform your best in the following exercises and/or workouts.